LayneH/self-adaptive-training/README.md

 # Self-Adaptive Training
-This is the PyTorch implementation of the paper `Self-Adaptive Training: beyond Empirical Risk Minimization`.
+This is the PyTorch implementation of the paper [Self-Adaptive Training: beyond Empirical Risk Minimization](https://arxiv.org/abs/2002.10319).

 ## Requirements